Bruce A Moyer

 Research and Professional Experience

-Bruce Moyer is a Corporate Fellow at Oak Ridge National Laboratory (ORNL), specializing over a 39-year career in both fundamental and applied aspects of separation science and technology.
-Under the direction of Prof. Thomas J. Meyer, his graduate work dealt with fundamental mechanisms of redox catalysis, including proton-coupled electron transfer, and oxygen-atom transfer.
-In 1979 he joined the staff at ORNL and has worked on a variety of fundamental and applied problems in separations chemistry, always with an eye on incorporating principles of molecular recognition to achieve high selectivity.
-Early interests led to his formulation of the “eleven ways” to use macrocycles like crown ethers and calixarenes for ion separation, initially recognition of cations like lithium and cesium but more recently oxoanions like perchlorate and sulfate.
-In addition to his duties as Group Leader, Chemical Separations, in the ORNL Chemical Sciences Division, Dr. Moyer leads two programs for the US Department of Energy: Principles of Chemical Recognition and Transport in Extractive Separations (Office of Science) and the Diversifying Supply Focus Area of the Critical Materials Institute, a USDOE Energy Innovation Hub, Office of Energy Efficiency and Renewable Energy, Advanced Manufacturing Ofice.
-In the period 2009–2018, he led the Sigma Team for Advanced Actinide Recycle for the USDOE Office of Nuclear Energy.
-He has also provided leadership for the chemical development of the Caustic Side Solvent Extraction (CSSX) process for radiocesium removal from millions of gallons of legacy nuclear waste at the Savannah River Site, which won the Secretary of Energy's Award in 2013.
-Dr. Moyer edits the journal Solvent Extraction and Ion Exchange and the book series Ion Exchange and Solvent Extraction.
-In 2018–2019 he has been serving on the National Academy of Sciences Committee on A Research Agenda for a New Era in Separations Science.
-Overall, Dr. Moyer has 165 journal articles; 5 edited books; 15 book chapters; 28 refereed proceedings papers; 21 open-literature reports; 16 patents (incl.
-4 pending); and 2 R&D 100 awards.
+Bruce Moyer is a Corporate Fellow at Oak Ridge National Laboratory (ORNL), specializing over a 43-year career in both fundamental and applied aspects of separation science and technology, especially on the chemistry of solvent extraction and ion exchange.
+His more than 250 open-literature publications include 175 journal articles, 17 patents, 8 patent applications pending, 6 edited books, 15 book chapters, 30 peer-reviewed proceedings articles, and 26 open-literature ORNL reports.
+He earned his BS degree summa cum laude with chemistry honors from Duke University in 1974 and a PhD in inorganic chemistry from the University of North Carolina at Chapel Hill in 1979 under the direction of Prof. Thomas J. Meyer.
+His graduate work dealt with fundamental mechanisms of redox catalysis, oxygen atom transfer, and proton-coupled electron transfer.
+In 1979, he joined the staff at ORNL and has worked on a variety of problems in separations chemistry, always with an eye on incorporating principles of molecular recognition.
+In addition to his recent duties as Group Leader, Chemical Separations, in the ORNL Chemical Sciences Division, Dr. Moyer has provided leadership for three programs for the US Department of Energy: Principles of Chemical Recognition and Transport in Extractive Separations (Office of Science), the Sigma Team for Advanced Actinide Recycle (Office of Nuclear Energy), and the Diversifying Supply Focus Area of the Critical Materials Institute, a USDOE Energy Innovation Hub (Office of Energy Efficiency and Renewable Energy).
+He has also provided leadership for the chemical development of the Caustic Side Solvent Extraction (CSSX) process implemented at the Savannah River Site for cesium removal from tens of millions of gallons of legacy nuclear waste, winning the Secretary of Energy's Award in 2013.
+Dr. Moyer also serves as Co‑editor of the journal Solvent Extraction and Ion Exchange as well as the book series Ion Exchange and Solvent Extraction.

-- Lead PI for the research program “Principles of Chemical Recognition and Transport in Extractive Separations,” DOE Office of Basic Energy Sciences, Office of Science.
+- Led the research program “Principles of Chemical Recognition and Transport in Extractive Separations,” DOE Office of Basic Energy Sciences, Office of Science.

-- Diversifying Supply Focus Area—leads this $4M/y arm of the Critical Materials Institute, a DOE Energy Innovation Hub under the DOE Office of Energy Efficiency and Renewable Energy, Advanced Manufacturing Office.
+- Leads the Diversifying Supply Focus Area, Critical Materials Institute, a DOE Energy Innovation Hub under the DOE Office of Energy Efficiency and Renewable Energy, Advanced Manufacturing Office.